mauroarcet/react_data_vis_compare/README.md

 # react_data_vis_compare

-Comparison between the top 3 most rated libraries for React.
+Comparison between the three most rated libraries for React.

 These are quick examples of what can be donde with this libraries in a hurry.